KevCaz/KevCaz.github.io/content/about_my_research.md

 {{< mozaic-element 45 >}}

-As a quantitative ecologist, I used to tackle research challenges in various areas of ecology.
+As a quantitative ecologist, I tackle research challenges in various areas of ecology.
 I mainly focused on theory in macro-ecology and network ecology (check out my [PhD dissertation <i class="fas fa-file-pdf" aria-hidden="true"></i>](/docs/thesekc.pdf)) but I also worked on